sigmf/SigMF/sigmf-spec.md

 4. Keys in the `collection` object MUST use SigMF Recording Tuples to reference recordings.
 5. SigMF Recording tuples MUST take the form of `["N", "hash"]`, where `N` is the base-name of a SigMF Recording and `hash` is the SHA512 hash of the Recording's metadata file `N.sigmf-meta`.
 6. If a value contains multiple SigMF Recording tuples, they MUST appear in a JSON array.
-7. Recordings referenced in the `collection` MUST be EITHER in the immediate local directory, or contained within a SigMF Archive in the immediate local directory.
+7. The `sigmf-collection` file MUST be EITHER in the same directory as the Recordings that it references, or in the top-level directory of an Archive.

 The following names are specified in the `core` namespace for use in the `collection` object.